-From a street boy out of the east side of Cleveland to extravagant adventurist full of happiness, and peace.
+From a street boy out of the east side of Cleveland to extravagant adventurous full of happiness, and peace.
 My past acquaintances may not believe some of my stories.
 Why should they?
 They are living in the typical human condition of judgment and order.
 They knew me as another human.
-They continue to judge me.
+Although I’m not of the God guy, there are a lot of logical sayings.
+One is ; Mark 6:4, ESV: "And Jesus said to them, “A prophet is not without honor, except in his hometown and among his relatives and in his own household.”"
+So my family continues to judge me.
 They are trapped within themselves.
-They will swear they are not trapped but they are.
+They will swear they are not trapped but they are by denial.
 “They don’t know better”.
-Or it is easier to hold resentment rather than esteem for my accomplishments.
+It is easier to hold resentment rather than esteem for my accomplishments.
 Resentments, another humanistic trait to devoid from our mind.

 To some degree, this is us.
-So many step programs are great steppingstones.
-The problem arises when a doctor prescribes anti-depressants without therapy.
+Many recovery step programs are great steppingstones.
+We seldom use the subsequent theory of Cognitive Behavioral Training to expand our interpretations.
+Another problem arises when a doctor prescribes anti-depressants without therapy.
 Without encouragement to re-discover the nucleus of us, we continue going in circles, living an average life.
 We continue to compare ourselves to others.
 I stopped comparing myself to superman and found him in me.
 We are taught to wait for signs.
 Often, the sign man doesn’t show up with the news.
 We cop out by saying, “it wasn’t meant to be”.
 Maybe what we need is a new pair of glasses.

 One warning; when we learn how and who caused this mixed-up mess of a life we live, we become responsible to make the change.
 We learn forgiveness and accountability.
 It may weigh heavy on us but the end game feeling is one I can only share in a facial expression.